10 Hidden Gems Along The Magnificent Mile

 Richard H. Driehaus Museum

 Take a step back in time to the Gilded Age right in the heart of The Magnificent Mile.
 The Driehaus Museum is a decorative arts museum inside a lavish 19th century mansion.
 The mansion, once home to a wealthy Chicago banker, a paper magnate, and the American College of surgeons is known as the Marble Palace because of the 17 distinct types of marble used in the interior.
 Walking through the museum gives a glimpse into the home life of the affluent members of the Gilded Age.
 The museum showcases fine interiors of the era, featuring some original home furnishings of the mansion and others from Richard Driehaus's private collection.
 The walls of each room are made of a different type of rare wood and accented with detailed carvings.
 Highlights of the museum include one of the largest collections of Louis Comfort Tiffany pieces, artistic high-end furniture of the Gilded Age, and a beautiful sun-lit stained glass dome.
 The second floor of the museum hosts rotating exhibitions featuring art, fashion, and design of the era.
-The current exhibit, L'Affichomania: The Passion for French Posters, runs through January 2018.
 The third-floor ballroom hosts public programs and events such as holiday brunches, lectures, and cocktail series.

 - Visit the impressive gift shop on the third floor, an excellent place to find unique gifts and beautiful jewelry.
 Admission to the gift shop is free, a terrific way to get a sneak peak of the mansion.